 Downward Facing Dog has been served up as a light appetizer of a yoga pose to beginner yoga students for years and years.
 But the truth is: It just IS NOT A BEGINNER YOGA POSE!
-I’m here to set the record straight about this ubiquitous pose because our beginner students deserve better!
+This article sets the record straight about this ubiquitous pose because beginner students deserve better!

-A new student of mine recently asked me about struggling with Downward Facing Dog: “I am just starting out in yoga and I cannot do Downward Dog Pose with my legs straight.
+A common question new students ask about Downward Facing Dog is: “I am just starting out in yoga and I cannot do Downward Dog Pose with my legs straight.
 Are you able to show how to do Downward Dog for beginners and then how to slowly build up?”

 The Struggle Is Real

-So many of us, especially if we gravitate toward a Vinyasa, Ashtanga, or flow-style class, will struggle with what feels like endless repetitions of Downward Facing Dog.
-I remember the flood of frustration and despair when one of my early yoga teachers used to quip, “Remember, Downward Dog is supposed to be a resting pose, so just relax!”
+So many students, especially those who gravitate toward a Vinyasa, Ashtanga, or flow-style class, will struggle with what feels like endless repetitions of Downward Facing Dog.
+There always seems to be a flood of frustration and despair from students when yoga teachers quip, “Remember, Downward Dog is supposed to be a resting pose.
+So, just relax!”

-I would be there, quivering and trembling in the pose, just trying to hold it together, thinking, “Relax?!
-Is she nuts?!”
+In response, students often stare at the teacher, quivering and trembling in the pose, just trying to hold it together.
+The common thought running through their minds is often: “Relax?!
+Is this teacher nuts?!”

 So, it doesn’t matter if your knees are bent, because this pose is not really about lengthening the hamstrings.
-Let me repeat: It doesn’t matter if your knees are bent.
+Let’s repeat: It doesn’t matter if your knees are bent.

 Basic Alignment Tips in Downward-Facing Dog